You Need Backup Eyeglasses if You Depend On Your Contact Lenses to See

 But many people will be asking the question, "WHY do I need backup eyeglasses?" especially if you wear contact lenses all the time.

-The average person does not seem to understand the importance of having backup eyeglasses.
+The average person does not seem to understand the importance of having backup glasses.
 Licensed professionals are used to explaining the reasons for having a backup pair of glasses, but many people think that it is just a way for optical stores to make more money.

 In my personal experience, there have been countless times that contact lens wearers are in a panic because they have lost or torn their last contact lens.